Welcome Message From the Headteacher

-The school prides itself on its ability to personalise learning and support so that pupils make rapid progress in their learning, especially in English, Maths and Science (including IT) and in their emotional well – being.
-We teach and support pupils so that they are able to make a successful reintegration back into their next stage of learning or to their next phase of learning.
+The school prides itself on its ability to personalise learning and support so that pupils make rapid progress, especially in English, Maths and Science (including IT) and in their emotional well – being, as well as a wide range of other subjecs.

-As a special school we are not a school of choice; parents cannot apply for their child to come here.
+As a hospital school we are not a school of choice; parents cannot apply for their child to come here.
 The decision of need rests with a medical practitioner but referrals are either sent in by a pupil’s school or through the county education out of schools team.

 I hope that you find the website informative and interesting as it begins to describe the complex, but rewarding work the school does.